rsujatha/HAM/README.md

-1) 2_pt_corr_test1.py is a skeleteon code which was originally thought as the way yo compute the distance between the points
+1) 2_pt_corr_test1.py is a skeleteon code which was originally thought as the way you compute the distance between the points

 2) 2_pt_corr_test2.py is a brute force method applied on all the points and corrects for the edge effects in a robust manner.
 Sadly, the code is highly